GwennyGreen/kommtheuteaktenzeichen/README.md

 ## Deployment

-To deploy, run:
+To deploy the project to production, run:

 ```
 pipenv run deploy
 ```

-To redeploy, run:
+To redeploy to production, run:

 ```
 pipenv run update